-This chapter explains how to install Moxa's AirWorks AWK-4131A for the first time, quickly set up your wireless network, and test whether the connection is running well.
-With the function guide, you can easily locate the functions you need.
+This chapter explains how to install Moxa's AirWorks AWK-3131A for the first time, and quickly set up your wireless network and test whether the connection is running well.
+The Function Map discussed in the third section provides a convenient means of determining which functions you need to use.